afborchert/csp/README.md

 ### Comments
 Both variants of C-style comments are supported:
-* For single-line comments `//` can be used which extend to the end of the line.
+* For single-line comments `//` or `--` can be used which extend to the end of the line.
 * Comments can be enclosed in `/*` and `*/`.

 ### Identifiers and keywords